-Journey to the Center of the Earth (in 3D)
+Journey to the Center of the Earth (3D)

-Not suitable under 8, Parental guidance strongly recommended 8 to 13 (Scary scenes and images, 3D effects)
+Not suitable under 8; parental guidance strongly recommended to 13 (scary scenes and images, 3D effects)

 This topic contains: